-Guardianship is the process by which a court determines that a senior is incapacitated and appoints a Guardian to make decisions for that senior.
+Guardianship is the legal process by which a court determines that a person is mentally unable to make his or her own personal decisions (they are "incapacitated") and therefore the Court appoints a Guardian to make decisions for that person.
 An “incapacitated” person is defined as an individual who, because of a mental condition, is substantially unable to provide for his or her own food, clothing, or shelter, to care for his or her own physical health, or to manage his or her own finances.
 The mere ability to state a preference does not constitute mental capacity.
-If a person is substantially unable to exercise a right acting on their own, that person is deemed to be unable to exercise that right.
+If a person is substantially unable to exercise a right acting on their own, then that person is deemed to be unable to exercise that right.

-Because guardianships are reserved for incapacitated persons, the person filing the Application for Guardianship (the "Applicant") must provide evidence to the court that the senior (the "proposed ward") is incapacitated.
-The primary method of proof is the submission of a certificate from the proposed ward’s physican.
+Because guardianships are reserved for incapacitated people, the person filing the Application for Guardianship (the "Applicant") must provide evidence to the court that the senior (the "Proposed Ward") is incapacitated.
+The primary method of proof is the submission of a certificate from the Proposed Ward’s physician.
 The courts have created a certificate that is required in all guardianships filed in the state of Texas.
-The Physician’s Certificate of Medical Examination must be completed my an M.D. or a D.O. and must be based on the physician's findings during an examination occurring within 120 days of the filing for guardianship.
-The Certificate states the nature and degree of the proposed ward’s incapacity and the specific areas of protection and assistance required.
+The certificate is called a Physician’s Certificate of Medical Examination or "PCME".
+The PCME must be completed my an M.D. or a D.O., and must be based on the physician's findings during an examination occurring within 120 days of the filing for guardianship.
+The PCME states the nature and degree of the Proposed Ward’s incapacity and the specific areas of protection and assistance required.
 You can download the Certificate by clicking on the link below:

 The Physician’s Certificate of Medical Examination is a downloadable Adobe® PDF file.